WSCKey Class Reference

 Warning: This method is just used for bridge between WaxSealCore framework and Certificate, Key, and Trust Services API.

-Instead of invoking this method, you should construct a WSCKey
+Instead of invoking this method, you should construct a WSCKey object by invoking:

 - publicKey property of